stephenaument/dotfiles-old/README.md

 When `FILES` exists in the dotfiles source directory, running `bin/install` will only symlink the dotfiles listed within `FILES`.

-If, for example, you only want the tmux configuaration and hashrc files, and want to ignore all of the rest of dotmatrix's dotfiles:
+If, for example, you only want the tmux configuaration and wmrc files, and want to ignore all of the rest of dotfiles's dotfiles:

     $ cd path/to/dotfiles
     $ cat FILES
     .tmux.conf
-    .hashrc
+    .wmrc
-    $ bin/install # Only installs .tmux.conf and .hashrc
+    $ bin/install # Only installs .tmux.conf and .wmrc

 Vim bundles
 -----------